Bibleman: Action figures

 In October 2000, Tommy Nelson released the first series of 5" Bibleman action figures starting with Bibleman and villain El Furioso.
 The series later included figures of Cypher, Biblegirl, and Temptation.
 The final figure in the series was a platinum version of Bibleman.

 Board game

 The Bibleman Adventure board game was released by Talicor in 2001.
 Players select a hero card and matching token to battle the "Bad Guys" while traveling quickly through the town of Shatzville in an attempt to "save the children."
 The first player to rescue six kids, deliver them safely to the town church and race back to the BibleMan Cave is the winner!
 The BibleMan board game is actually two games in one.
 Instructions are included for both a Basic Game (Ages 3–6), and an Advanced Game (Ages 7 & up) and allows for both age groups to play at the same time.

 Music

 Bibleman over the years released multiple official CDs including but limited to: Bibleman Live (2004), Bibleman Official Soundtrack (2005), and Bibleman 18 Songs to Trounce Villains by.
-With a few Albums being released officially, there are a few rare unofficial albums that make a cameo appearance within the Bibleverse.
-Recently few super fans uncovered a reference to, "The Bibleman Project" which is a reference to Season 1, Episode 42.
-This album which is also titled, "Bibleman Slam" features experimental but powerful music.
-There was never an official release but superfans of Bibleman have been enjoying the new era of Bibleman Music.